supermemo-wiki/SuperMemo.Wiki/blogs/guillem/paul-vc-event.md

 - He does not uses pen and paper while doing repetitions.
 - **Math is knowledge**
 - Perfect formulation: some cards can be said are optimized to perfection, as that can be proven with mathematically.
 Adding the proof method formulating proof.
+- Basic facts ar worth keeping them, perhaps you could forget it in 20 years.
+- He doesn't have very basic mathematical facts that anybody would know, such as a definition of a prime number.

 # Stoicism